magento/devdocs/guides/v2.2/extension-dev-guide/plugins.md

 ### Overview
 A plugin, or interceptor, is a class that modifies the behavior of public class functions by intercepting a function call and running code before, after, or around that function call.
 This allows you to *substitute* or *extend* the behavior of original, public methods for any class or *interface*.

-Extensions that wish to intercept and change the behavior of a *public method* can create a `Plugin` class which are referred to as plugins.
+Extensions that wish to intercept and change the behavior of a *public method* can create a `Plugin` class.

 This interception approach reduces conflicts among extensions that change the behavior of the same class or method.
 Your `Plugin` class implementation changes the behavior of a class function, but it does not change the class itself.
-Because they can be called sequentially according to a configured sort order, these interceptors do not conflict with one another.
+Magento calls these interceptors sequentially according to a configured sort order, so they do not conflict with one another.

 #### Limitations

-Plugins cannot be used with any of the following:
+The following situations cannot use plugins:

 * Final methods
 * Final classes